paidge/Docker-wordpress-graphql/Readme.md

 By default here are the following plugins installed :

-- _WPGraphQL_ to expose REST API with GrahQL
+- _WPGraphQL_ to expose REST API with GraphQL
 - _Atlas Content Modeler plugin_ to create new content types with custom fields
 - _PRyC WP: TinyMCE more buttons_ to add buttons to the WYSIWYG editor
-- _Deploy with NetlifyPress_ to redeploy your static website hosted to Netlify
+- _Deploy with NetlifyPress_ to redeploy your static website hosted to Netlify when publicatingnew content

 ## Built & run